 AACR Award for Outstanding Achievement in Chemistry in Cancer Research

-- Candidacy is open to all researchers who are affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world.
-Such institutions include those in academia, industry or government.
+Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
+Such institutions include those in academia, industry, or government.

-- The award will be presented to an individual investigator.
-Two or more individuals may be selected to share the award when their investigations are closely related in subject matter and have resulted in work worthy of an award.
+The Award will be presented to an individual investigator.
+Two or more individuals may be selected to share the Award in the event that their investigations are closely related in subject matter and have resulted in work worthy of an award.

-- Prior recipients of the AACR-Bruce F. Cain Memorial Award are not eligible to be nominated for research previously recognized by the Cain Award.
+Prior recipients of the AACR Bruce F. Cain Memorial Award are not eligible to be nominated for research previously recognized by the AACR Bruce F. Cain Memorial Award.